 Most of the time, Reactive is very responsive and processes your ticket immediately.
 In React, this is equivalent to updating the DOM immediately after render is called.
 Prior to Concurrent mode, this was how React always worked.

 When Reactive got upgraded with concurrent powers, it gained more liberty with when to process support tickets.
 Reactive may hold off on processing your ticket because there are more urgent tickets to handle.
 There's no guarantee as to when your ticket will get processed.
-This is why we need to move the API.tweet call into an effect.
+This is why we need to move the API.tweet

 function MySupportTicket() {